WARNING: DO NOT READ THIS IF YOU HAVE NOT SEEN THE SEASON FINALE OF ‘TIMELESS.’ MAJOR SPOILERS AHEAD!

 Unbeknownst to Lucy, the feds followed her and they arrest him.
 Unfortunately, Flynn still killed people and committed major crimes, which he has to pay for.
 The last we see of Flynn, he’s cursing Lucy out for her bitter betrayal.
 Ugh!
 That sucks.
 Poor Lucy.
 It isn’t her fault!

-Rufus warned that taking an extra person along for a ride in the Lifeboat could have dire consequences.
+Rufus warned the team that taking an extra person along for a ride in the Lifeboat could have dire consequences.
 External physical symptoms aside, it seems that Jiya has developed a psychological/metaphysical ability.
 As she looks out the window, she sees the Golden Gate Bridge as it is today.
 Suddenly, she gets a vision of the bridge when it was still being built.
 What?!?
 Will she continue getting flashes of the past?
 What effect will this have on her health?
 How much of the past can she see?